kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 - [Removed Support for Opaque Tokens](#removed-support-for-opaque-tokens)

 > [!WARNING]
-> APIRule CRs in versions `v1beta1` and `v2alpha1` have been deprecated and will be removed in upcoming releases.
+> APIRule CRDs in versions `v1beta1` and `v2alpha1` have been deprecated and will be removed in upcoming releases.
 >
 > After careful consideration, we have decided that the deletion of `v1beta1` planned for end of May will be postponed.
 A new target date will be announced in the future.
 >